Examples of S3 Lifecycle configurations - Amazon Simple Storage Service

 Lifecycle configuration to abort multipart uploads

 You can use the Amazon S3 multipart upload REST API operations to upload large objects in parts.
-For more information about multipart uploads, see Uploading and copying objects using multipart upload.
+For more information about multipart uploads, see Uploading and copying objects using multipart upload in Amazon S3.

 By using an S3 Lifecycle configuration, you can direct Amazon S3 to stop incomplete multipart uploads (identified by the key name prefix specified in the rule) if they aren't completed within a specified number of days after initiation.
 When Amazon S3 aborts a multipart upload, it deletes all the parts associated with the multipart upload.
 This process helps control your storage costs by ensuring that you don't have incomplete multipart uploads with parts that are stored in Amazon S3.